WebThingsIO/zwave-adapter/Adding-a-new-device.md

 You can use the info command followed by a filename and it will store the output in the named file rather than sending it to stdout.
-Once a device is functioning peoperly, I use the info command to create the files found in the zwave-adapter/test/classifier directory (so there are lots of files to look at as examples).
+Once a device is functioning properly, I use the info command to create the files found in the zwave-adapter/test/classifier directory (so there are lots of files to look at as examples).